 Well, this isn’t a way-out piece of artwork or some new pattern for linoleum.
-Say hello to a new two-dimensional bar code dubbed the QR (Quick Response) Code!
-It’s fast becoming one of the most popular tools in creative marketing!
+It’s a QR (Quick Response) Code!

 The key to the QR Code is that it can be read by anyone with a Smartphone and a simple barcode reader application.
 The phone takes a picture of this “matrix” or patterned barcode, translates the code and shows the user what information is in the barcode.
 If you are in a store, you can scan a price tag on a piece of merchandise and find out immediately who else sells it in your area and what their prices are.
 Some QR codes contain a hyperlink (like ours does above) that takes the user directly to a company’s website or to an order form page.
 Thanks to its flexible encoding features, the QR Code lets you even download links to film clips, coupons and special files.